codemask-labs/stan-js/README.md

 React's hook that uses [effect](#effect) under the hood

-Inside React components you should use it, and in the other places you can use effect
+You should use it inside React components, and in the other places you feel free to use ``effect``

 ```typescript
 useStoreEffect(({ count }) => {